g4-lima/go-finances/README.md

 ## About project

 Application created to mananger financial transactions. </br>
 It lists all the transactions the user made.
-Each transactions displays the name, price, category and the date. </br>
+Each transaction displays the name, price, category and the date. </br>
 At the top of the page, it shows the total income, outcome and the balance. </br>
 </br>
 The application has a drag-n-drop component, which is able to import data from a CSV file.